0xchase/naf/readme.md

 # NAF

 Static analysis framework built on binary ninja, written in Rust.
+Will eventually support emulation with unicorn, simulations of various OS components, emulation and symbolic execution over binja LLIL, taint analysis, and more.

 ## Build Instructions